ghc-proposals/ghc-proposals/proposals/0054-kind-signatures.rst

 The hardest part will be complicating the code in TcTyClsDecls, which is already somewhat involved; however, I don't think this change will be invasive, as it will just affect the code that currently checks for CUSKs.

+This proposal excludes signatures on associated types, as it was unclear how best to choose a candidate from the design space.
+The need for signatures for associated types is less pressing (they cannot be recursive, because instances are independent of the family declaration), and so we live without associated type signatures until a clear design presents itself.
+See `PR#227 <https://github.com/ghc-proposals/ghc-proposals/pull/227>`_ for lots of discussion.

 Alternatives
 ------------